JestherCostinar/laravel-cheetsheet/README.md

 return view('blog.index')->with('posts', $posts);
 ```

--Using the compact method to pass the data
+- Using the compact method to pass the data
 ```
 $posts => DB::table('posts')->get();